-- page2 The page to be merged into this one. - rotation The angle of the rotation, in degrees - over set the page2 content over page1 if True(default) else under - expand Whether the page should be expanded to fit the dimensions of the page to be merged.

-mergeRotatedPage(page2: PageObject, rotation: float, expand: bool = False) $\rightarrow$ None deprecated mergeTranslatedPage is similar to merge\page, but the stream to be merged is translated by applying a transformation matrix.
+- page2 The page to be merged into this one. - rotation The angle of the rotation, in degrees - over set the page2 content over page1 if True(default) else under merge\translated\page(page2: PageObject, tx: float, ty: float, over: bool = True, expand: bool = False) $\rightarrow$ None mergeTranslatedPage is similar to merge\page, but the stream to be merged is translated by applying a transformation matrix.